cadddr/mcloc/README.md

 I also tried linking the executable inside the processing-py app but it just got ugly -- with uncontrolled spawning of JVMs even without me having to hit 'run' in PyCharm so the above seems more decent.

 ### Running
-Just run the mcloc file in Processing or as I described -- it will initialize and start the update loop.
+Just run the 'mcloc' file in Processing or as I described -- it will initialize and start the update loop.

 ### Representation
 It's a 2D grid world, which is a sort of fusion between the actual world geometry and agent's belief about their location.
 Each cell is shaded proportionally to the probability of the agent being there such that lighter colors indicate higher likelihood.
 Obstacles are shaded as completely black (zero likelihood).